How to Find the Top Cryptocurrencies to Trade With the Coygo Screener

 Coygo Screener overview

 First let’s go over the basics of how the Coygo Screener works.
-You can access the Screener below the candlestick charts while watching any market on the Markets screen, or you can view a larger full-screen version of the Screener on Coygo’s Market Data screen.
+You can access the Coygo Screener either from your laptop or phone via Coygo Mobile, or if you’re using our desktop trading software Coygo Terminal you can access the Screener below the candlestick charts while watching any market on the Markets screen.
+Alternatively, in Coygo Terminal you can also view a larger full-screen version of the Screener on Coygo Terminal’s Market Data screen.

-I have highlighted the Screener on the Markets screen in the screenshot below.
+I have highlighted the Screener on the Coygo Terminal Markets screen in the screenshot below.

 In the top we see a text search field, the input with the text “Search name or symbol”.
 This can be used to quickly search for coins by their symbol, such as “BTC”, or their name, such as “Bitcoin”